jawadrasool/practical_machine_learning/README.md

 ## Modeling

+(Details in Rmd or html file.)

 We use three different models to predict the outcome.
 These models are decision tree, random forest and gradient boosting machine.

 #### Decision Tree

 The accuracy is around 75%, which is not very high.
 The **out-of-sample error** is 25%.
+(Details in Rmd or html file.)

 #### Random Forest

 With random forest, we reach an accuracy of 99.7% using cross-validation with 3 steps.
 The **out-of-sample error** is thus 0.3% only.
 The performance of random forest is excellent, it seems.
+(Details in Rmd or html file.)

 #### Gradient Boosting Machine

 With gradient boosting, we achieve an accuracy of 98.6% on the validation dataset.
 The **out-of-sample error** is thus 1.4% only.
 The gradient boosting model performed very close to the random forest model.
+(Details in Rmd or html file.)

 ## Prediction on Test Data

 Since the performance of the random forest model is the best among the three models, I used it to predict the values of *classe* variable for the test data containing 20 observations.
+(Details in Rmd or html file.)